-A lot of people may be told this summer that their Debt Management firm is closing.
-If this happens to you, your reaction may be alarm – for many people their Debt Management Plan (DMP) rescued them from a difficult financial situation and they are very happy with the monthly payments they are making.
+A lot of Debt Management firms are closing.
+If this happens to your firm, your reaction may be alarm – for many people their Debt Management Plan (DMP) rescued them from a difficult financial situation and they are very happy with the monthly payments they are making.

 Why can’t my DMP carry on?

 All DMP firms had to apply to the new regulator, the Financial Conduct Authority (FCA), for “authorisation” at the start of 2015.
-Since then they have been operating with “interim permission” until full authorisation is gained.
+The FCA found many problems at DMP firms, including:

 Is your DMP firm suggesting you transfer to another firm?